A man has died after being found with serious injuries in the Leith area of the Capital.

 They arrived to the roadway at Academy Park, only to pronounce the man dead at the scene.

-Police Scotland are now launching an investigation into the incident and will remain in the area throughout Friday.
+Police Scotland has launched investigation into the incident and a remained in the area throughout Friday.

-They ask that anyone with information about how this man sustained his injuries, or saw or heard anything suspicious in the Academy Park region, to contact them on 101.
+Any one with information about how the dead man sustained his injuries, or saw or heard anything suspicious in the Academy Park region, has been urged to contact them on 101.

 In a statement, Detective Inspector Jonny Wright from Gayfield CID said: "Officers are investigating after a man was found fatally injured on the roadway at Academy Park, Edinburgh, on Thursday, 2 December, 2021.